 I’m a shopaholic when it comes to shoes, so Bangkok, Thailand is the perfect place for me.
-Buying cheap shoes in Bangkok is as easy as opening the door and leaving your apartment, as they are everywhere.
+Especially as buying cheap shoes in Bangkok is as easy as opening the door and leaving your apartment, as they are everywhere.

-If you’ll be in Bangkok and want to find a great pair of cheap shoes, look no further than these fabulous places for shoe shopping – I guarantee you’ll find a pair you love.
+If you’ll be in Bangkok and want to find a great pair of cheap good quality shoes, look no further than these fabulous places for shoe shopping – I guarantee you will find a pair you love.

 Street Stalls and Markets – The first place to check for a great pair of cheap shoes in Bangkok is a street stall or a market.
 Street stalls are on just about every street in Bangkok so you don’t have to go anywhere special.
 If you’re looking for stalls with a lot of styles though, try the street stalls that run the length of Sukhumvit Road (in the evening they’re all open).

-The stalls on Sukhumvit Road are more expensive than stalls in other areas of Bangkok as they’re catering to tourists, but they’re still much cheaper than you’d pay in the west for a pair of shoes.
+The stalls on Sukhumvit Road are generally more expensive than stalls in other areas of Bangkok as they are catering to tourists, but they’re still much cheaper than you’d pay in the west for a pair of shoes.

 Siam Square – Siam Square is right next to Siam sky train station and is the university area of Bangkok.
 Of course, because it caters to university students who don’t have much money, prices are cheap too.
 At Siam Square, you’ll find hundreds of small shops, many of which sell shoes.

 On the ground floor, you’ll find shops selling running shoes, men’s and women’s shoes, shops where all the shoes are 199 baht and that have hundreds of styles and colors, and shops selling beautiful silk and jeweled Thai flip flops for only 199 baht (US $6.50).

 On the first and second floors you’ll also find several handmade leather shoe stores, with leather shoes for men and women starting at $10-12 a pair.
-Knock-off running shoes are also everywhere in MBK if you’re into that thing and the quality is usually good.
+Knock-off running shoes are also everywhere in MBK if you’re into that thing, and the quality is usually good.

 Central World Plaza, Amarin Plaza, Siam Paragon – At these three upscale shopping malls, if you’re looking for designer shoes, here’s where you’ll find them.
 Brands like Jimmy Choo, Naturalizer, Nine West, Gucci, Fendi, Ted Baker, Prada, Christian Dior, they’re all (and more!) at these three shopping malls.

 Chatuchak Weekend Market – South east Asia’s largest outdoor market with more than 13,000 stalls, Chatuchak has hundreds of shoe stalls selling every style you could want.
 Prices start as low as 100 baht ($3.25) and go up to 1,500 baht (around $46) for the most gorgeous pair of soft, handmade leather shoes you’ve ever had the privilege to wear.

-I buy handmade silk Thai flip flops here (with lovely flowers and jewels around the toes), handstitched fabric hilltribe shoes complete with bells on the buckles, and even handpainted pliimsoles for less than $8 a pair.
+I buy handmade silk Thai flip flops here (with lovely flowers and jewels around the toes), handstitched fabric hilltribe shoes complete with bells on the buckles, and even hand-painted plimsoles for less than $10 a pair.

-There are so many places to buy shoes in Bangkok, you’ll be spoiled for choice.
+There are so many places to buy cheap shoes in Bangkok, you’ll be spoiled for choice.
 Plus, unlike clothing that often doesn’t fit westerners in Thailand, shoes fit just about anyone.